dhillonsh/proj4-brevets/README.md

 * The default port is 5000, so the webserver should be reachable at http://localhost:5000 , and also through its IP address.

 ### Testing the Application ###
-* Nose tests for acp_times.py can be run with:
+* Nosetests for acp_times.py can be run with:
   * `nosetests`
 * The nosetests test for boundary cases as well as random values.